Do you want to hike Machu Picchu Mountain? You’d better read it carefully!

 Machu Picchu Mountain is situated in front of the citadel, towering 3,061 m (10,042 ft) above sea level, 631 meters (2070 feet) higher than Machu Picchu, and provides unparalleled and breathtaking views of the Inca sanctuary and the mountains surrounding it.

 Only 400 people daily can hike Machu Picchu Mountain, divided into two different groups: from 7:00 – 8:00 AM, and 9:00 to 10:00 AM.
-Tickets can be purchased at the Machu Picchu entrance or online in advance here.
+Tickets can be purchased at the Machu Picchu entrance, but I really recommend to buy it online in advance.

 Machu Picchu Mountain Hike

 After visiting the citadel I headed to the upper-trail and followed the path to Machu Picchu Mountain.

 At the entrance everyone has to present the ticket and register at the warden’s hut.
 There was a line but I didn’t wait too long.

 I started hiking Machu Picchu Mountain at 9:45 AM and had limited time, one hour for each way, because I still had to take the van back to Cusco in Hidroélectrica.
 The only problem was that this hike takes at least 3h (1h30min accent and 1h30min descent).
 So, I had to set my mind that I would not be able to finish it; otherwise I would miss the van.

 The trail is well-marked, easy to follow and made up of stones with terrain in some parts.
 If the trail isn’t difficult, the high altitude makes everything arduous.

 After 10 min hiking I was already having a hard time to breathe.